 The European Advertising Standards Alliance (EASA) is the key organisation regarding advertising self-regulation in Europe and beyond.
 It promotes high ethical standards in commercial communications by means of effective self-regulation and provides ongoing support to member self-regulation organisations.
 There are 25 SRO members of EASA.

-It also coordinates advertising best practice recommendations which self-regulatory member organisations are encouraged to implement.
+EASA has been the leader in the development of advertising best practice recommendations which self-regulatory member organisations are encouraged to implement.

-The Advertising Standards Bureau (ASB) is committed to the ongoing development, refinement and capacity building of advertising self-regulation both in Australia and beyond.
-In November 2012, the ASB delivered a world-first advertising self-regulation Dialogue with APEC economies, held in Hanoi, Vietnam.
+Ad Standards has taken an active role in the ongoing development, refinement and capacity building of advertising self-regulation both in Australia and beyond.

 The Dialogue was the second held under APEC’s Regulatory Cooperation Assistance Mechanism (ARCAM).

 A report on the Dialogue outcomes was presented to APEC with a view to encouraging further progress on the initiative.
-The ASB continues to encourage APEC to support the alignment of regulatory frameworks in acknowledging advertising’s role in economic growth and the role that self-regulation plays in building consumer trust in the market.
+Ad Standards continues to encourage APEC to support the alignment of regulatory frameworks in acknowledging advertising’s role in economic growth and the role that self-regulation plays in building consumer trust in the market.
 The report recommendations also reflect the importance of reducing and preventing barriers to trade through the development of SROs on the basis of international best practice.